PhoenixPan/JavaCookBook/Graph.md

 2. is not for the shortest distance

 # Best First Search (BFS)
+## Dijkstra
-1. Dijkstra: find the shortest node from a single node to any other node in the graph
+Find the shortest node from a single node to any other node in the graph

+### Q1
+Given a matrix of size NxN and for each row and each column the elements are sorted in ascending order.
+How to find the Nth smallest element in it?
+12345
+23456
+34567
+45678
+56789

 # Depth-First Search (DFS)